simoniz0r/deb2appimage/README.md

 Contrary to the name, deb2appimage may also be used with other package types as the source for the application (or even the deps), but these files must be downloaded and placed manually in a prerun script.

-It will help to make yourself familiar with [Debian's package website](https://www.debian.org/distrib/packages) for getting the names of dependencies, which architecture they are for, and which version of Debian we should grab them from.
+It will help to make yourself familiar with [Debian's package website](https://www.debian.org/distrib/packages) and [Ubuntu's package website](https://packages.ubuntu.com) for getting the names of dependencies, which architecture they are for, and which version of Debian/Ubuntu we should grab them from.

 Dependencies: curl, tar, jq, binutils (jq and binutils are included in [deb2appimage's AppImage](https://github.com/simoniz0r/deb2appimage/releases))
 # Arguments